10up/wp-compat-validation-tool/README.md

 }
 ```

-The `Validator` class should be instantiated immediately before loading the `vendor/autoload.php` class, and the validation checks should be done before loading or instantiating any other composer dependency.
+The `Validator` class should be instantiated before loading the `vendor/autoload.php` file, and the validation checks should be done before loading or instantiating any other composer dependency.

 ## Support Level